makklays/makklays/README.md

 I have more than 17 years of experience working with web technologies, REST API as a Full Stack Developer and Architect.

-Expert in backend development, various APIs, integration with external systems, microservices, and CI/CD.
+Expert and architect in backend development, various APIs, integration with external systems, microservices, and CI/CD.

 I have worked with corporate and international teams and startups in Europe and Ukraine.